About Space Science

 Where is space science carried out?

 ESA staff and contractors work across Europe to make the dreams of our space scientists come true.
 Typically spacecraft are designed at the European Space Research and Technology Centre (ESTEC), Noordwijk in The Netherlands, with ESA managing the building of the spacecraft components and its scientific instruments by European industry and academia.
-The components are usually then brought together and tested under space conditions at ESTEC, before being launched from ESA's spaceport near Kourou in French Guiana.
-After launch, the spacecraft are operated from the European Space Operations Centre (ESOC) at Darmstadt in Germany, while the scientific instruments are operated from the European Space Astronomy Centre (ESAC) at Villanueva de Cañada in Spain.
-From ESAC, the Director of Science oversees policy and the overall shape of the Science Programme.
-Beyond the main centres, ESA science staff are also deployed elsewhere.
+The components are usually then brought together and tested under space conditions at ESTEC, before being launched from Europe's Spaceport near Kourou in French Guiana.
+After launch, in most cases the spacecraft are operated from the European Space Operations Centre (ESOC) at Darmstadt in Germany, while the scientific instruments are operated from the European Space Astronomy Centre (ESAC) at Villanueva de Cañada in Spain.
+The science data from the missions are distributed to the teams who contributed the instruments in the first instance and archived at ESAC, and eventually they become accessible to the scientific community worldwide and to public.
+From ESAC, the Director of Science also oversees policy and the overall shape of the Science Programme.